Benchmarking Attribute Discrimination in Infant-Scale Vision-Language Models: Results

-We first evaluate overall classification performance without isolating specific attributes.
-This serves two purposes: (i) to verify whether CVCL, trained on naturalistic infant-scale data, can generalize to synthetic images in our benchmark, and (ii) to establish a baseline before moving to fine-grained attribute-level evaluation.
-Results are shown in Fig.~\ref{fig:perclass_proto} (prototype mode) and Fig.~\ref{fig:perclass_text} (text--vision mode).
+We first evaluate overall \emph{class} discrimination performance without isolating specific attributes.
+This serves two purposes: (i) to verify that models trained on naturalistic data (e.g., infant egocentric views and/or web-scale imagery) generalize to the controlled synthetic renders used in our benchmark, and (ii) to establish a sanity-check baseline before moving to fine-grained attribute discrimination.
+Results on real versus synthetic images are shown in Fig.~\ref{fig:proto_real_vs_synth} (prototype) and Fig.~\ref{fig:text_real_vs_synth} (text--vision).

-In prototype (image-only) mode, CLIP achieves an average accuracy of 92.8\%, while CVCL reaches 78.0\%.
-In text–vision mode, however, the gap widens: CLIP maintains an average of 85.7\%, while CVCL collapses to near chance (26.7\%).

-This divergence underscores a key limitation of infant-scale supervision—its grounding in egocentric perception rather than linguistic labels—which restricts CVCL’s ability to map text prompts to visual categories.
-Taken together, these findings highlight both the promise and constraints of infant-scale training: CVCL can learn transferable object representations but struggles when tasks require explicit language–vision alignment.
-This motivates our subsequent focus on attribute-level discrimination, where the central question is whether CVCL organizes visual features in ways that parallel human infants.